spdx/spdx-gradle-plugin/README.md

 ⚠ This project is not ready for use to satisfy any real SBOM requirements ⚠

-Try it out and see what works
+Try it out and see what works, don't depend on it yet, it will probably change

 ## Usage
 This plugin is not published to mavenCentral or gradlePluginPortal, you need to build and deploy